learn-co-curriculum/python-p3-control-flow-operators/README.md

 - Use common comparison functions for control flow (`==`, `!=`, `>`, `<`)
 - Use common operators for control flow (`&`, `|`, `~`, `^`)
-- Understand the differences in syntax between Ruby and JavaScript
+- Understand the differences in syntax between Python and JavaScript

 ## Introduction